Table of Contents

 Several servicemembers (and their frustrated spouses) have mentioned receiving IRS letters asking the servicemember to verify their deployment to a combat zone.
 One family was still receiving IRS letters about a 2016 deployment while the servicemember was deployed again in late 2017.

-This letter is automatically generated by an IRS computer which tries to match the tax return to some sort of report that the servicemember has deployed to a combat zone.
+This letter is automatically generated by an IRS computer, which tries to match the tax return to some sort of report that the servicemember has deployed to a combat zone.
 (Pro tip: this report to the IRS does not seem to come from DoD.)
-You’re welcome to call the IRS to confirm, but it’s not always easy to get a human to help you respond to the letter.
-I’m not sure that an IRS human even sees the letter before it’s mailed to you.
+You’re welcome to call the IRS to confirm, but getting a human to help you respond to the letter is not always easy.
+I’m not sure an IRS human even sees the letter before it’s mailed to you.

 The whole point of volunteering this information to the IRS is to give them your information to create an entry in your taxpayer account database telling the agency that you deployed to a combat zone.
 That way when your tax return arrives at the IRS months later, the computer will already have a flag in the system to confirm your service.
 Ideally, it won’t spit out a form letter.